Cardigan Refashion With Lace [Design Details]

 To retain the stretch of the material at the back and the shoulders, I attached the lace only on some places, not entirely.
 This won't cause pulling when the garment is worn (see the picture of the back).

-You can see the details of the stitching on some of the following pictures, right (outside) and wrong (inside) sides of the cardigan.
-Check pics of the buttons & loops closure below, for example.
+You can see the details of the stitching on some of the following pictures showing the right side (outside) and wrong side (inside) of the cardy.
+Is showing in the pics of the buttons & loops closure below, for example.

 Buttons & Loops Closure